 - Acting as a social group within the larger congregation

-- Renewing AUUC’s status as an officially recognized welcoming congregation
+- Annually renewing AUUC’s status as an officially recognized welcoming congregation

 Supporting Organizations in Our Community

 Part of our mission is to support LGBTQ+-focused organizations.
-This year, we have supported Equality Virginia’s advocacy efforts.
+During 2019-2020, we supported Equality Virginia’s advocacy efforts.
 You can read about their many legislative victories in 2020, including 16 pro-equality bills that passed the Virginia General Assembly.
-We look forward to getting involved with and supporting Casa Ruby, one of the outreach collection programs the congregation chose.

 Got a Question?

 No one can ever speak for an entire demographic group, but TAC might be able to help answer some questions you might have, such as “How do I ask about someone’s preferred pronouns?” or “There are so many pride flags now.
 What do they all represent?”
-Send your questions to [email protected] or drop them anonymously into the rainbow-colored True Accotink Colors box in the church gallery.
-Look for the answers right here and in the newsletter.
+You can submit your question anonymously using this form: https://tinyurl.com/QuestionForTAC.